-- 1.3 Types of trail orienteering competition may be distinguished by: - the time of the competition - day (in daylight) - night (in the dark) - the nature of the competition - individual (the individual performs independently) - team (the scores for two or more individuals are combined) - the way of determining the competition result: - single-course competition (the result of one course is the final result) - multi-course competition (the combined results of two or more courses, held during one day or several days, form the final result) - qualification race competition (the competitors qualify for a final race through one or more qualification races in which they may be allocated to different heats.
+- 1.4 Types of trail orienteering competition may be distinguished by: - the time of the competition - day (in daylight) - night (in the dark) - the nature of the competition - individual (the individual performs independently) - relay (two or more team members do consecutive individual courses) - team (the scores for two or more individuals are combined) - the way of determining the competition result: - single-course competition (the result of one course is the final result) - multi-course competition (the combined results of two or more courses, held during one day or several days, form the final result) - qualification race competition (the competitors qualify for a final race through one or more qualification races in which they may be allocated to different heats.
 The competition's result is that of the final only.
-There may be A- and B-finals and so on, with the placed competitors of the B-final placed after the placed competitors of the A-final and so on) - the order in which the controls are to be visited: - in a specific order (the sequence is prescribed) - in no specific order (the competitor is free to choose the order) - the format of the course: - PreO (Precision Orienteering course consists of untimed controls with a few timed controls) - TempO (course consists of timed controls only). - 1.4 The term Federation means a member Federation of the IOF. - 1.5 The term event embraces all aspects of an orienteering meeting including organisational matters such as start draws, team officials' meetings and ceremonies.
-An event, e.g. the World Trail Orienteering Championships, may include more than one competition. - WTOC 1.6 The World Trail Orienteering Championships (WTOC) is the official event to award the titles of World Champions in Trail Orienteering.
+There may be A- and B-finals and so on, with the placed competitors of the B-final placed after the placed competitors of the A-final and so on) - the order in which the controls are to be visited: - in a specific order (the sequence is prescribed) - in no specific order (the competitor is free to choose the order) - the format of the course: - PreO (Precision Orienteering course consists of untimed controls with a few timed controls) - TempO (course consists of timed controls only). - 1.5 The term Federation means a member Federation of the IOF. - 1.6 The term event embraces all aspects of an orienteering meeting including organisational matters such as start draws, team officials' meetings and ceremonies.
+An event, e.g. a World Orienteering Championships, may include more than one competition. - WTOC 1.7 The World Trail Orienteering Championships (WTOC) is the official event to award the titles of World Champions in Trail Orienteering.
 It is organised under the authority of the IOF and the appointed Federation.

-- RTOC 1.7 The Regional Trail Orienteering Championships (RTOC) are the official events to award the titles of Regional Trail Orienteering Champions for each IOF Region.
-They are organised under the authority of the IOF and the appointed Federation. - 1.8 The IOF Event Adviser is the person appointed to control an IOF event.
+- RTOC 1.8 The Regional Trail Orienteering Championships (RTOC) are the official events to award the titles of Regional Trail Orienteering Champions for each IOF Region.
+They are organised under the authority of the IOF and the appointed Federation. - WRE 1.9 IOF World Ranking Events (WRE) are international events which are accepted by the IOF Council into the official IOF Calendar.
+They are organised under the authority of the IOF and the Federations of the organisers. - 1.10 The IOF World Ranking Scheme is a system to rank the World's Elite Trail Orienteers based on their performances in the World Trail Orienteering Championships, Regional Championships and World Ranking Events. - 1.11 The IOF Event Adviser is the person appointed to control an IOF event.
 In the case of World Championship and Regional Championship events the title IOF Senior Event Adviser is used.